clchinkc/SecureEncoder/README.md

 # Secure Encoder

 ## Introduction
 Secure Encoder is a web application designed to encode and decode text using various cryptographic algorithms.
 This application supports operations like Base64, Hex, UTF-8, Latin-1, ASCII, URL encoding/decoding, and encryption/decryption using AES and RSA algorithms.
 It aims to provide a user-friendly interface for secure text manipulation, which is especially useful for developers and security professionals.
 It is based on Python Flask, React, and a little bit of sqlalchemy.
-It is built with create-react-app and tailwind css.
+It is built with vite and tailwind css.

 ## Features
 - **File Uploads:** Users can upload key files needed for encryption/decoding.